-For screening questions (KQ1, 2 and 5) the screening population of interest for all questions was asymptomatic children aged 10-18 years.
-We included screening studies in primary carereferable settings or school-based screening programs using FBT with or without a scoliometer, as well as surface topography (Moiré).
+For screening questions (KQs 1, 2, and 5), the screening population of interest was asymptomatic children ages 10 to 18 years.
+We included screening studies in primary care-referable settings or school-based screening programs using FBT with or without a scoliometer, as well as surface topography (Moiré).
 No screening tests were excluded.
-For KQ1 through KQ4, we included randomized trials, controlled trials, and cohort studies; for KQ5 and KQ6 (harms) we also included case series and case-control studies.
+For KQs 1 through 4, we included randomized trials, controlled trials, and cohort studies; for KQs 5 and 6 (harms) we also included case series and case-control studies.
 Studies of poor quality, case reports, qualitative studies, and cost-effectiveness studies were excluded.
-Screening accuracy studies had to include X-ray confirmation; we excluded screening studies in which screening was done by a single person or the screening practitioner was not well described.
-We excluded studies in which the referral criteria were not quantitatively described (e.g., referral to X-ray "at 5 degrees or higher trunk rotation on scoliometer" would be included, while referral to X-ray based "on any asymmetry in appearance" would be excluded).
-We also excluded studies in which the flow of participants was incompletely described, and studies in which less than 60 percent of those who screened positive received X-ray.
-For screening effectiveness (KQ1), we included studies that reported curve severity or any health outcomes, quality of life, pain or functional outcomes, and mortality.
-For screening accuracy (KQ2), we defined scoliosis as a Cobb angle greater than or equal to 10 degrees.
-For harms of screening (KQ5), we included studies that reported any direct harm of screening procedures persisting 6 months after screening.
+Screening accuracy studies had to include x-ray confirmation; we excluded screening studies in which screening was done by a single person or the screening practitioner was not well described.
+We excluded studies in which the referral criteria were not quantitatively described (e.g., referral to x-ray "at 5° or higher trunk rotation on scoliometer" would be included, while referral to x-ray based "on any asymmetry in appearance" would be excluded).
+We also excluded studies in which the flow of participants was incompletely described and studies in which less than 60 percent of those who screened positive received x-ray.
+For screening effectiveness (KQ 1), we included studies that reported curve severity or any health outcomes, quality of life, pain or functional outcomes, and mortality.
+For screening accuracy (KQ 2), we defined scoliosis as a Cobb angle of 10° or greater.
+For harms of screening (KQ 5), we included studies that reported any direct harm of screening procedures persisting 6 months after screening.

-For treatment questions (KQ3 and KQ6), we included studies of children and adolescents aged 10-18 years diagnosed with AIS with a Cobb angle of 10-50 degrees at detection.
+For treatment questions (KQs 3 and 6), we included studies of children and adolescents ages 10 to 18 years diagnosed with AIS with a Cobb angle of 10° to 50° at detection.
 We excluded populations with infantile- or juvenile-onset scoliosis and scoliosis of other known etiology.
-Since children with curves above 45-50 degrees are likely to present clinically and therefore are not likely to be candidates for screening, we required included studies to contain some data on a screening population of children with curves between 10-50 degrees, which we operationalized as curve data reported before the curve has reached 50 degrees.
-We included studies with a comparison of observation or usual care, and excluded comparative effectiveness studies and studies in which the comparison group was determined post-hoc or represented stratified results, such as compliant and non-compliant with brace wear.
-Studies of surgical and non-surgical treatments were eligible, but we excluded studies that exclusively evaluated out-of-date treatments (Harrington rod instrumentation, Milwaukee brace, and electrical surface stimulation) and studies in which treatment was conducted by a single practitioner (e.g., single surgeon, single therapist, single bracer).
-For treatment effectiveness (KQ3), we included studies that reported adult health outcomes pertaining to morbidity, quality of life, functional outcomes, or mortality.
-We included treatment harms (KQ6) persisting 6 months or more after treatment initiation.
-We considered pain and functional outcomes as health outcomes for KQ3 (e.g., quality of life, pain, morbidity).
+Since children with a curve greater than 45° to 50° are likely to present clinically and therefore are not likely to be candidates for screening, we required included studies to contain some data on a screening population of children with a curve between 10° and 50°, which we operationalized as curve data reported before the curve has reached 50°.
+We included studies with a comparison of observation or usual care, and excluded comparative effectiveness studies and studies in which the comparison group was determined post hoc or represented stratified results, such as compliant and noncompliant with brace wear.
+Studies of surgical and nonsurgical treatments were eligible, but we excluded studies that exclusively evaluated out of date treatments (Harrington rod instrumentation, Milwaukee brace, and electrical surface stimulation) and studies in which treatment was conducted by a single practitioner (e.g., a single surgeon, therapist, or bracer).
+For treatment effectiveness (KQ 3), we included studies that reported adult health outcomes pertaining to morbidity, quality of life, functional outcomes, or mortality.
+We included treatment harms (KQ 6) persisting 6 months or more after treatment initiation.
+We considered pain and functional outcomes as health outcomes for KQ 3 (e.g., quality of life, pain, morbidity).

-For the natural history question (KQ4), we included randomized clinical trials (RCTs), controlled trials, cohort studies, and large registry-based observational studies of screen-detected children and adolescents aged 10-18 years who were diagnosed with AIS that has a Cobb angle $\geq 10$ degrees.
+For the natural history question (KQ 4), we included randomized, controlled trials (RCTs), controlled trials, cohort studies, and large registry-based observational studies of screen-detected children and adolescents ages 10 to 18 years diagnosed with AIS that has a Cobb angle of 10° or greater.
 We included studies of any treatment type (including Harrington rod or Milwaukee brace).
 We excluded healthy controls from analysis.